SahO-ux/stock-analysis-dashboard/README.md

 - Use Export CSV buttons

 ⚠️ Notes
-- Data is fetched from unofficial finance linrary (yahoo-finance).
+- Data is fetched from unofficial finance library (yahoo-finance2).
 Values may vary.
-- For production use, I recommend a reliable paid market data API.
+- For production use, I recommend a reliable paid market data API like Finnhub https://finnhub.io/docs/api.
 - CSV export is client-side; very large datasets may impact memory.